Practice Like The Pro’s – Darts Practice Routines & Games

 *For scores that have no finish, go to the next lowest, e.g you hit 155 and add 10 to 165, you would throw for 164, if you miss that then you drop down to 161 and so on.

-The idea of the game is to practise breaking down high finishes and hitting them to progress, this can also be done as a non-competitive way to practise as a team aswell.
+The idea of the game is to practice breaking down high finishes and hitting them to progress, this can also be done as a non-competitive way to practice as a team as well.

 Gary Fox doubles